This coconut ice cream is sweet, creamy, and uses coconut milk! Made with just 3 ingredients, there is NO ice cream maker required!

 - Maple syrup.
 Adds sweetness with no refined sugar.
 To keep it keto friendly, use keto maple syrup.

 - Vanilla extract.
 Optional, but this reduces the overwhelming coconut flavor.

 Simple is an understatement when it comes to this recipe.

-You follow a simple 3-step process to make it and no ice cream make required.
+You follow a simple 3-step process to make it, and no ice cream maker is required.

 Ready to make some ice cream?

 Add all your ingredients into a high-speed blender and blend until smooth.
 Choose a blender with ice-blending capabilities.